1 / 5

 Not every decision needs to be reached by consensus.
 Especially decisions around how the group should organize themselves for the activity or how the work should be delivered.
 Where you can, do that work upfront and save your group’s “consensus energy” for the decisions that matter.

 For the smaller decisions, go for the presumptive close and move on.

 Example: “There seems to be a lot of interest in option A, so let’s start with that one.”

 The most common situation I’ve mentored other facilitators on is the dreaded “difficult group member”.
 We know these group members all too well.
-They talk over other group members, they roll their eyes at others’ suggestions, they’re aggressive, and pout when they don’t get their way.
+They might talk over other group members, they roll their eyes at others’ suggestions, act aggressive, or pout when they don’t get their way.